Why become a Volunteer?

 Opportunities available for volunteers include, but are not limited to, assisting in the shelter by socializing animals, helping customers by acting as an adoption counselor, and appearing on or helping behind the scenes of the "Happy Tails" TV show.
 You can apply almost any talent you possess to make a difference in animals' lives.

 How can you begin?

-Prospective volunteers are required to attend an orientation and shelter tour to become familiar with pet shelter responsibilities and animal care.
-After the orientation and processing of the volunteer application, volunteers will attend a training class, and are welcomed to the Domestic Animal Services family.
+Prospective volunteers are required to attend the New Volunteer Orientation and shelter tour to learn about Collier County Domestic Animal Services' role in the community and available volunteer opportunities.
+After successful completion of the orientation and processing of the volunteer application, volunteers will be invited to attend a training class for the area they would like to volunteer.